Data URLs, URLs prefixed with the

 If the data is textual, you can embed the text (using the appropriate entities or escapes based on the enclosing document's type).
 Otherwise, you can specify

 base64 to embed base64-encoded binary data.
 You can find more info on MIME types here and here.

 A few examples:

 Hello, World!.
 Note how the comma is URl encoded as

 base64-encoded version of the above

 Base64 is a group of binary-to-text encoding schemes that represent binary data in an ASCII string format by translating it into a radix-64 representation.
 By consisting only of ASCII characters, base64 strings are generally url-safe, and that's why they can be used to encode data in Data URLs.

-The Web APIs have native methods to encode or decode to base64: Base64 encoding and decoding.
+The Web APIs have native methods to encode or decode to base64: Base64.

 Base64 encoding of a file or string on Linux and macOS systems can be achieved using the command-line

 echo -n hello|base64 # outputs to console: aGVsbG8= echo -n hello>a.txt base64 a.txt # outputs to console: aGVsbG8= base64 a.txt>b.txt # outputs to file b.txt: aGVsbG8=